lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 Since it is ubiquitous in Perl 6 to expose attributes via accessors, calling .dispatch with the name of something which contains a non-function value will return the value attached to that table key, effectively acting as an implicit accessor.
 When acting as an accessor, @args is ignored.

-If it is intended to retrieve the function as an Inline::Lua::Function rather than calling it, :!call can be passed.
+If it is intended to retrieve an Inline::Lua::Function object rather than calling it, :!call can be passed.
 This also applies to ordinary-looking "$table.attr" method calls.
+This is also necessary to call non-method functions in a table, since .dispatch will pass the table itself as the first argument whether the function is actually a method or not, because there is no reliable way to tell the difference in Lua.
+To ensure a function is not called, you can also access the function via a hash subscript instead of a method call on the same object, which always returns the value, function or otherwise.

 #### method obj ()